astronomersiva/siva.dev/posts/write-ups/lego.md

 While each file in `posts` will be generated in `build/post/index.html` by default, it is possible to override this by providing a `url` field in the file's front-matter.
-I also like to have my posts organised by topic in the repo but want them to be built to the same path so `lego.js` lets to provide a `skipDirsInPostUrls` option at the project level that lets to skip directory names in the generated URLs.
+I also like to have my posts organised by topic in the repo but want them to be built to the same path so `lego.js` lets to provide a `flatUrls` option at the project level that lets to skip directory names in the generated URLs.

 For example,
 ```